Natural Resource Utilization

 Business cards on paper mixed with soy sauce cake

-Business cards printed on the paper mixed with soy sauce cake
+Business cards printed on soy sauce cake blended paper

 Boiler driven specifically by soy sauce oil

-A great amount of oil from soybeans is contained in raw soy sauce immediately after pressing.
-When it is stored in a clean tank, the oil comes floating to the upper part of the soy sauce tank forming an oil layer.
-This “soy sauce oil” had been used as fuel (“lamp oil” in the Edo era), a material for soap, and machine oil.
+A large amount of soybean oil is contained in raw soy sauce immediately after pressing.
+Once stored in a clarifier tank, the oil floats to the top.
+This “soy sauce oil” has been used as fuel (lamp oil in the Edo era), a material for soap, and machine oil.

-Kikkoman Food Products Company has reduced its consumption of fossil fuel since 1994 by using most of the soy sauce oil generated in the soy sauce producing process as carbon-neutral fuel.
+Since 1994, the Kikkoman Food Products Company has proactively reduced its consumption of fossil fuel by utilizing most of the soy sauce oil generated from soy sauce production as carbon-neutral fuel.

-In June 2022, the Noda Factory of Kikkoman Food Products Company offered 220kg of soybean powder generated in the soy sauce producing process to Chiba Prefectural Agricultural College to support their research on “the value of unused resources as livestock feed.”
-The college planned to feed the soybean powder to pigs at the late fattening phase, and investigate its growth performance, sensory evaluation, and economic efficiency with the aim of confirming its feed value.
-Soybean powder has been disposed as industrial wastes until now.
-If it turns out to be valuable as livestock feed, this research will contribute not only to the livestock agriculture but also to environmental conservation such as a reduction in CO2 emissions generated from disposing of industrial wastes.
+In June 2022, the Noda Factory of Kikkoman Food Products Company offered 220 kg (485 lbs) of soybean powder generated in soy sauce production to the Chiba Prefectural Agricultural College to support their research on “the value of unused resources as livestock feed.”
+The college planned to feed the soybean powder to pigs in the late fattening phase, and investigate growth performance, sensory evaluation, and economic efficiency with the aim of confirming its feed value.
+Until then, soybean powder had been disposed of as industrial waste material.
+If determined to be valuable as livestock feed, this research will contribute not only to livestock agriculture but also to environmental conservation efforts, such as the reduction of CO2 emissions generated from industrial waste disposal.

 Raw food ingredient Okara Powder

-Kikkoman Soyfoods Company produces and sells soymilk products such as processed soymilk (Chosei tonyu) and unsweetened soymilk (Oishii Muchosei Tonyu).
+The Kikkoman Soyfoods Company produces and sells soymilk products such as original soymilk and unsweetened soymilk.

-Soymilk is produced by steaming, crushing, and pressing soybeans.
-The residue that remains after pressing is called “okara.”
+Soymilk is produced by boiling, grinding, and pressing soybeans.
+The residue that remains after pressing is called “okara”, also known as soy pulp.

-Kikkoman Soyfoods Company dries the okara, powderizes it, and sells it as a food ingredient.
+The Kikkoman Soyfoods Company then dehydrates and powderizes the okara for sale as a food ingredient.

-In 2018, we started selling the okara product “Kikkoman Tonyu Okara Powder” for household use.
+In 2018, we began sales of the okara product “Kikkoman Soymilk Okara Powder” for household use.

 The 25th Tasukarimashita Award (Prizes in the food and beverage category)